dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 > A program _flounders_ if there is an atom \[an "atom" in the logical sense, i.e. a positive literal, i.e. a non-negated atomic Prolog goal\]
 > whose truth cannot be proven without making a call to a non-gound negative literal.

+Some of the Prolog community say that **floundering** is the situation whereby a query cannot resolve its residual goals (residual goals as used in constraint logic programming, `dif/2`, `when/2`, `freeze/2` etc.).
+I find this usage extremely confusing and oblivious of Prolog history.
+Do not use it this way!
+(Via the Stack Overflow question [What is the approach for dealing with “residual goals” in Prolog?](https://stackoverflow.com/questions/66466729/what-is-the-approach-for-dealing-with-residual-goals-in-prolog/))

 This all seems to be about the following problem: